aschleg/witcher-3-enemy-scaling-and-other-changes/README.md

   26, 30.
 Slots are now opened at levels 1, 2, 3, 4, 6, 8, 10, 12, 14, 16, 18, 20.

 - Mutagen slots are now unlocked by level 20, unlocking at levels 2, 8, 14, 20.
 Slots were originally unlocked at levels 2, 9, 16, 28.

-#### Overall Difficulty

-- Increased enemy bonuses in Death March difficulty.
-Enemies now have 100% more health from 80% and deal 250% more damage, from 200%.

-- Increased enemy bonuses in Blood and Broken Bones difficulty.
-Enemies have 50% more health from 20% and deal 150% more damage, from 130%.